arkime/arkimeweb/_wiki/install.md

 ### Configure Arkime

 We provide a simple Configuration script that will take a sample config.ini and create a new one with the correct settings.
-You can always edit the /opt/arkime/etc/config.ini file directly.
-To use the Configuration script, run the following command: `/opt/arkime/bin/Configure`
+To use the Configuration script, run the following command: `/opt/arkime/bin/Configure` You can always edit the /opt/arkime/etc/config.ini file directly after runnig Configure.

 ### Adding admin user

-Before you can use Arkime you must add the first user.
+Before you can use the Arkime UI, you must add the first user.
-You can change the password or other settings later in the Arkime UI.
 ```
 /opt/arkime/bin/arkime_add_user.sh admin "Admin User" changeme --admin
 ```
+You can change the password or other settings later in the Arkime UI under the Users tab.

 ### Start the Arkime Sensor

-To start the Arkime sensor, run the following command: `systemctl enable --now arkimecapture` and `systemctl enable --now arkimeviewer`
+To start the Arkime sensor, run the following command: `systemctl enable --now arkimecapture` and `systemctl enable --now arkimeviewer` which will start the capture and viewer services now and on boot.
-Log files are located in the `/opt/arkime/logs` directory if something goes wrong.
+If there are issues, log files are located in the `/opt/arkime/logs` directory.

 ### Accessing the Arkime UI

 Once the Arkime sensor is running, you can access the Arkime UI by navigating to `http://<hostname>:8005` in your web browser.
-Use the authentication information from above, username `admin` and the password is `changeme`.
+Use the authentication information from above, username `admin` and the password is `changeme` in the example.

 ### Single Machine Arkime Example on Ubuntu 22 LTS
 ```